Azure/kubernetes-hackfest/labs/cicd-automation/jenkins/README.md

     def  ACRNAME = 'youracrname'
     ```

+3. Your newly forked repo will have the default ACR URL hardcoded in the Helm chart for the service-tracker-ui app (which was manually updated locally in step 4 of the 'Lab: Helm Setup and Deploy Application' lab).
+This needs to be updated on line 10 of ./charts/service-tracker-ui/values.yaml in your fork of the repo.

+    ```bash
+    acrServer: "<update this with your acr name>.azurecr.io"
+    ```

     ![Jenkins Modify ACR](./img/modify_acr.png)

-3. Grab your clone URL from Github which will look something like: `https://github.com/thedude-lebowski/kubernetes-hackfest.git`
+4. Grab your clone URL from Github which will look something like: `https://github.com/thedude-lebowski/kubernetes-hackfest.git`

     ![Jenkins GitHub Clone](./img/github-clone.png)

-4. Clone your repo in Azure Cloud Shell.
+5. Clone your repo in Azure Cloud Shell.

     > Note: If you have cloned the repo in earlier labs, the directory name will conflict.
 You can either delete the old one or just rename it before this step.